chung-leong/react-seq/examples/media-cap/README.md

 ## Groundhog Day?

 Whew, that's it!
 After looking through the code, you might be wondering, "How exactly do we exit from the for loop?"
-There's no `break` or `return` anywhere and the catch block is swallowing up all errors.
+There's no `break` or `return` anywhere and the catch block is swallowing all errors.
 There's no way out, it seems.

 You can find the answer to that question in the [documentation of `AsyncGenerator`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/AsyncGenerator/return):